nakimoto/99bobs/README.md

 If you have any questions or need additional assistance, you may email me at nkimotou@gmail.com.

 # User Dialogue
-## This section of the README is dedicated to customer dialogue as part of the Technical Support Engineer role.
+## This section of the README is dedicated to customer support.

-In this scenario, a user reaches out to the Technical Support team with an issue regarding inability to reach The Mom Project website.
+In this scenario, a user reaches out to the Technical Support team with an issue regarding inability to reach a website.

-**User**: Hi Nanami, I have been trying to access The Mom Project website all morning!
+**User**: Hi Nanami, I have been trying to access this website all morning!
 None of the images load and sometimes I get an error message.
 I can't log in either.
 Can you help?

 **Technical Support Engineer Nanami**: Hi User, I'll be happy to help you with this issue.
 Wha sort of device are you using?
 Is it a desktop computer, laptop, tablet, or smartphone?